Black Scholes differential equation

 Let’s suppose the following:

-\[S = 115\\ X = 80\\ \sigma = 0.48\\ r = 0.07\\ T-t = 0.5\\\]So in BlackScholes.txt
+\[S = 115\\ X = 80\\ \sigma = 0.48\\ r = 0.07\\ T-t = 0.5\\\]So in BlackScholes.txt, we have

 stock,115